bceverly/sysmanage/FEATURES-TODO.md

     detect this and communicate it back to the server where it can be stored.~~

-23. Special Updates - Allow an agent to manage Ubuntu Pro as well as any other special paid updates on other platforms.
+23. ~~Special Updates - Allow an agent to manage Ubuntu Pro as well as any other special paid updates on other platforms.
-    Include syspatch on OpenBSD.
-Include
-    fwupd in Linux systems as well.
+    Include fwupd in Linux systems as well.~~

 24. SSH Keys - Manage SSH keys on the agents so that they can be pushed out from a